amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Josh Kushner's Thrive Holdings operates at Level 4.
 Not his venture fund—his permanent capital vehicle explicitly designed for AI-driven rollups.
 They're already executing: Crete (accounting), Long Lake (HOAs), Shield (IT services).
 These aren't sexy targets—they're boring, fragmented service industries where AI creates the most value.
 Because sexy doesn't scale, but boring compounds.

-The model: acquire service companies, inject AI orchestration, operate at 94/6, hold forever.
+The model: acquire service companies, inject AI orchestration, operate at the trust layer ratio, hold forever.
 No exit pressure, no quarterly calls, just relentless compound improvement.
 Each acquisition brings industry-specific context that makes the AI smarter for every other holding.
 The accounting firm's invoice patterns improve the property manager's vendor payments.
 It's beautiful and terrifying.

 But here's the catch: VCs are now competing with each other for M&A targets.
 Thrive Holdings signals that top-tier VCs are becoming acquirers—buying companies, bundling them under holding companies.
 This violates a cardinal rule: VCs should fund, not run.
 Most VCs are board members, not CEOs.